mckib2/pygrappa/README.rst

 implementations of it or its many variants available, so I decided to release this simple package.

+There are also a couple reference SENSE-like implementations that have made their way into the package.
+This is to be expected -- a lot of later parallel imaging algorithms have hints of both GRAPPA- and SENSE-like inspirations.

 Included in the `pygrappa` module are the following:

 - GRAPPA [1]_: `grappa()`